Photo courtesy of MT Athletics

 Women sports have made significant strides since Title IX was enacted into law, but there is still substantial room for improvement and gender equality in sports.

-Long’s brother also competed at the collegiate level for soccer.
+Like Long, her brother also competed in the NCAA.
 She attributes her and her brother playing sports at the collegiate level as a testament to her parents, Joey and Lisa, and an ever-changing society that fights for gender equality.